Advertisement

 Symptoms of opioid addiction

-An opioid addiction is also called substance abuse.
+An opioid addiction is considered a form of substance abuse.
 The signs and symptoms of substance abuse can be physical, behavioral, and psychological.
 One clear sign of addiction is not being able to stop using opioids.
-Another sign is if a person is not able to stop using more than the amount prescribed by their doctor.
+This may look like using the medicine more frequently than your doctor prescribed, using a higher dose than prescribed, or using someone else’s prescription for yourself.
+Another sign of addiction is seeking the immediate rewards (the “high”) of the drug despite knowing the consequences.

 • Physical agitation

 If you take too many opioids, you may experience an opioid overdose.
-This is a very serious medical condition.
-Symptoms include:
+Even a small amount can be too much for some people and lead to an overdose.
+An overdose is a very serious medical condition.
+Symptoms can include:

 • Unresponsiveness (can’t wake up)